Merthyr Tydfil waterfall walk

 Directions

 From Cardiff, take the A470 to Merthyr Tydfil.
-For the Pwll Annie main waterfall, take the A465 to the left, and shortly after passing over the first bridge, park on the verge on the left.
-SO 0230 0742.
-For the lower Pwll Annie waterfall and Cyfarthfa Pwll Glas, take the A4102 to the right, past one more roundabout, and turn left at the traffic lights, onto the A4054.
+Take the A4102 to the right, past one more roundabout, and turn left at the traffic lights, onto the A4054.
 Turn left at the mini roundabout in front of the Cyfarthfa Castle gates.
 Continue past the next mini-roundabout, then immediately after a pedestrian crossing and immediately before The Lord Raglan pub, turn left at a crossroads into Old Chapel Road.
 Stay with it as it swings right and passes under the Cefn Coed Viaduct.
 Park on the roadside just after it crosses the Taff river.
 SO 0294 0773.

 Route

-Return to the track and continue beyond the stream, then just before it passes under the A470 bridge, take a small path to the left that climbs up to the Taff Trail which runs on top of the viaduct.
+Return to the main track and turn back towards the A470 bridge and the parking spot.
+Immediately before it passes under the A470 bridge, take a small path to the right that also passes under the A470, and turn right at the far side to climb up to the Taff Trail which runs on top of the viaduct.
 Follow it ahead-right (away from the viaduct) for about 800 metres, to Pont y Cafnau - the World's oldest surviving iron railway bridge (1793) - which leads off on the left into the Cyfarthfa Industrial Estate.
 Follow the estate road to the left, and just as you reach the other end of the industrial estate, drop down the river bank on the left to see the Cyfarthfa Pwll Glas waterfall, which lies immediately upstream.
 The view may be obscured by leaves in summer.

 Maps